fgerle/Seattle-Fire-Department-Problem/README.md

 - `count_between(start=None, end=None, start_ts=None, end_ts=None)`: Count the number of 911 calls between two timepoints.
 Times must be given either as a string of the form 'YYYY-MM-DD HH:MM:SS' or as a timestamp.

+## The populationPredictor module
+Simple predictor to predict the population of Seattle for a given year.
+Uses a linear regression on the yearly population growth to extrapolate future growth and consequently future population of Seattle.

+### Parameters
+None

+### Attributes
+- `population`: historical population data for Seattle.
+Source:  https://www.macrotrends.net/cities/23140/seattle/population (same as for callDB module).
+- `regr`: regression model

+### Methods
+- `predict(year)`: returns the predicted population for a given year.
+If the given year is in `population`, the actual population is returned.

 ## Jupyter notebook 911_calls.ipynb

 Provides a short analysis of the data and a comparison of different learning strategies.
 Via writefile the important parts are written to train.py which can be used to get predictions for user specified dates

+## Standalone script train.py
+The python script `train.py` is basically stand-alone.
+It depends however on the existence of a database.
+The database can be created by running the command
+`db = callDB(csvfile, weather_data="weather_data.csv", covid_data= "COVID.csv", rebuild=True, dmin="2010-01-01")`, where `csvfile` must be replaced by the filename of the .csv file you downloaded from https://data.seattle.gov/Public-Safety/Seattle-Real-Time-Fire-911-Calls/kzjm-xkqj.

+## make_test_csv.py
+This is a helper script to extract a test.csv from the .csv file containing all 911-calls for test purposes.

+## weather_data.csv
+Weather data can be obtained from the webpage of the National Oceanic and Atmospheric Administration (NOAA) at https://www.ncei.noaa.gov/cdo-web/.
+This file contains data from 2003-01-01 to 2024-01-11 23:59 of the weather station SEATTLE SAND POINT WEATHER FORECAST OFFICE, WA US (GHCND:USW00094290).
+The original download link is available under https://www.ncei.noaa.gov/cdo-web/orders?email=fabian.gerle@gmx.de&id=3572455 and valid until 2024-01-24.

+## COVID.csv
+Covid infection data obtained from https://kingcounty.gov/en/legacy/depts/health/covid-19/data/download